Bishop's Stortford: Hockey

-Bishop's Stortford Hockey Club was formed in 1948 and is based at The Hertfordshire and Essex High School with a clubhouse and state of the art pitch.
-They have fourteen senior sides – six men's and eight ladies' playing in the East Hockey Leagues.
-The Men's 1st XI play in the East Men's Division 1 South and the Ladies 1st XI play in the Vitality Women's Conference East. – along with a thriving junior section with over 500 members.
+Bishop's Stortford Hockey Club was formed in 1948 and is based at The Hertfordshire and Essex High School, with a clubhouse and state of the art pitch.
+They have fourteen senior sides: six men's and eight ladies' playing in the East Hockey Leagues.
+The Men's 1st XI play in the East Men's Division 1 South and the Ladies' 1st XI play in the Vitality Women's Conference East. – along with a thriving junior section with over 500 members.

-The club has a number of current and former international players still involved with coaching or playing, including Rob Clift (gold medallist), Bernie Cotton, Pippa Bull, Vernon Brown, Ronnie Stott, in addition to a number of senior members who still represent their country at Masters level.
+The club has a number of current and former international players still involved with coaching or playing, including Rob Clift (gold medallist), Bernie Cotton, Pippa Bull, Vernon Brown and Ronnie Stott, in addition to a number of senior members who still represent their country at Masters level.

 Cricket

 Bishop's Stortford Cricket Club play their home matches at Cricket Field Lane, which is also a home venue for Hertfordshire County Cricket Club.
-Thorley Cricket Club play in Bishop's Stortford, and as of 2021 had 40 adult members and over 100 children in their summer coaching programme.
+Thorley Cricket Club play in Bishop's Stortford and, as of 2021, had 40 adult members and over 100 children in their summer coaching programme.
 Hockerill Cricket Club play at their ground on Beldams Lane which they share with Bishop's Stortford Running Club.
 BSRC supports road running and cross-country running.

 Rugby

 Bishop's Stortford Rugby Football Club play in National League 1, the third tier of English rugby.
-In total the club has around 700 male players across its Mini, Youth and Senior teams, as well as over 80 female players, as of 2021.
+In total, the club has around 700 male players across its Mini, Youth and Senior teams, as well as over 80 female players, as of 2021.

 Other Sports

-Public sports facilities include the Grange Paddocks swimming pool and gym, a tennis club, a squash club, and a golf club.
-A concrete skateboard park plaza featuring a back-and-forth run with a quarter-pipe and flat bank either side of several ledges and a rail is located in the town park.
+Public sports facilities include the Grange Paddocks swimming pool and gym, a tennis club, a squash club and a golf club.
+A concrete skateboard park plaza, featuring a back-and-forth run with a quarter-pipe and flat bank either side of several ledges and a rail, is located in the town park.
 Bishop's Stortford Town Council is investing in the facility to create a broader "teenage recreation space".